aws-samples/iam-identity-center-team/docs/guides/approver.md

   5. You can view all of the [CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) logs (API calls made by the user) since the start of the session.
   6. You can use the search bar to search the logs.
   7. To revoke access from the user, click *Revoke*.

+## Revoke elevated access
+An approver can revoke elevated access for a requester in scenarios such as when the initial approval was unintended or when there is evidence of abuse or misuse of elevated access.
+Follow the steps in the previous section to revoke elevated access.

 ### Inspect/revoke elevated access demo
 {: .no_toc}
 <video width="750" height="420" frameborder="0" allowfullscreen controls>